southalc/vault/README.md

 * Old "ca_chain_mode" property is now "cert_chain_mode"
 * Old "ca_chain" property is now "cert_chain"

-The format of the "cert_chain" file now begins with the host certificate, followed by any subordinate CA certificates up to and ending with the root certificate.
+The format of the "cert_chain_file" begins with the host certificate followed by any subordinate CA certificates and ending with the root certificate.

 You can now specify the "ca_trust" parameter with the "vault_cert" and "vault_ssh_cert" types.
-This allows the types to be used on operating systems other than standard RedHat and Debian variants.
+This allows the types to be used on operating systems other than RedHat and Debian variants.

 ## Description